LukeWoodward/ResultsTidyup/README.md

 ### How to use it?

 Before you can use Results Tidyup, you must first download from EMS any files you wish to use with it.
-Do this by clicking the timer or scanner icon to view the contents of the file in EMS.
-Then click Save.
+On the page in EMS that lists the files that have been uploaded, click or tap the timer or scanner icon to view the contents of the file.
+Then click/tap Save.
 Save this somewhere on your computer or phone.

 You can then load the timer and/or scanner files into the application, using the 'Upload files...' button at the top.
 You can also drag files into the browser window, but note that some browser antivirus plugins will block this.
-Times should then appear on the left and barcodes scanned on the right.

 You don't have to upload both timer and scanner files.
 You can upload only timer files, or upload only scanner files, or upload both.

-You can either look at Results Tidyup to see what changes to make to the results, or download the files from Results Tidyup and upload them back in to EMS.
-Note that if you do the latter, you must deselect the original files in EMS.

 ### How to...